strapi/documentation/docs/user-docs/latest/settings/configuring-users-permissions-plugin-settings.md

 - if they need to reset the password of their Strapi account.

 ::: tip NOTE
-Other email templates than are not made available by default by Strapi can only be added manually through the code of your Strapi application (see Developer documentation).
+Other email templates that are not made available by default by Strapi can be added manually through the code of your Strapi application (see [Developer documentation](https://strapi.io/documentation/developer-docs/latest/development/plugins/users-permissions.html)).
 :::

 To configure and edit email templates: